• Skip to primary navigation

 Can I make Baghare Baingan without Coconut or Peanuts?

 Yes you can.
-Add 2 - 3 tbsp of Coconut Cream and Cashew instead.
+Add 2 - 3 tablespoon of Coconut Cream and Cashew instead.

 What is Baingan in English?